szepix/szepix/README.md

 * 🌍  I'm based in Warsaw
 * ✉️  You can contact me at [danielszepi@gmail.com](mailto:danielszepi@gmail.com)
-* 🧠  I'm learning Solidity
+* 🧠  I'm learning Go
 * 🤝  I'm open to collaborating on interesting projects

 ### Skills